ToxicFrog/doom-mods/libtooltipmenu/README.md

 It is a single file containing two classes, which can be either loaded as a separate pk3 (available on the [releases page](https://github.com/ToxicFrog/doom-mods/releases)) or simply copied into your mod wholesale.
 (In the latter case, don't forget to rename the classes to avoid conflicts with other uses of it!)

 For an example of this library in use, check out [Gun Bonsai's MENUDEF](https://github.com/ToxicFrog/doom-mods/blob/main/gun-bonsai/MENUDEF).
+If you have questions, comments, or bug reports, use the Github issues system or post in the [ZDoom forums thread](https://forum.zdoom.org/viewtopic.php?p=1233646).

 ## API